metaclass-nl/MetaclassAuthenticationGuardBundle/Resources/doc/Installation.md

                 - [setAuthExecutionSeconds, [0.99]] # voluntary
     ```

-7. You also need to add the following configuraton parameters (defaults shown):
+7. You may also add the following configuraton parameters (defaults shown):

 	```yml
     metaclass_authentication_guard: